 Doctor: No, but it's very difficult to say!

-- Token Black: In the British comedy scene he is the only well known black comedian.
+- Token Black: In the British comedy scene he is the only really well known black comedian; only Reginald D Hunter comes close to his level of prominence.

-- Traffic Wardens: A skit where Lenny Henry is the next Doctor Who has him escaping the Cybermen only to find the TARDIS has been wheel-clamped.
-Fortunately his companion has a Disintegrator Ray.
+- Traffic Wardens: The Doctor Who skit has the Doctor escaping the Cybermen only to find the TARDIS has been wheel-clamped.
+Fortunately, Peri has a Disintegrator Ray.

 - White Like Me: Played a character like this in True Identity.
 Whenever he played Michael Jackson from 1987 on he also had to perform in white face.